glotzerlab/signac-docs/docs/source/cluster_submission.rst

 While it is always possible to manually submit scripts like the one shown in the :ref:`previous section <project-script>` to a cluster, using the *flow interface* will allows us to **keep track of submitted operations** for example to prevent the resubmission of active operations.

-In addition, **signac-flow** uses *environment profiles* to select which **base template** to use for the cluster job script generation.
+In addition, **signac-flow** uses :ref:`environment profiles <environments>` to select which :ref:`base template <templates>` to use for the cluster job script generation.
-All base templates are in essence the same, but will be slightly adapted to the current cluster environment.
+All base templates are in essence highly similar, but are adapted for a specific cluster environment.
-That is because different cluster environments offer different resources and therefore require slightly different options for submission.
+This is necessary, because different cluster environments offer different resources and use slightly different ways to specify these resources.
-You can check out the available options with the ``python project.py submit --help`` command.
+You can check out the available options for the currently active environment with the ``python project.py submit --help`` command.

 The *submit* interface
 ======================